 Items such as an RV-specific GPS system cost several hundred dollars.

-Even a quality surge protector and electrical monitor costs around $200 on up and can save thousands by preventing electrical meltdowns within the RV.
+Even a quality surge protector and electrical monitor costs around $200 (and sometimes more) and can save thousands by preventing electrical meltdowns within the RV.

 Location of the RV Determines Worth

 Regional demands for RVs affect value more than you think.
-Time of year also brings adjustments in RV pricing.
+The time of year also brings adjustments in RV pricing.

 In areas of the country with temperate weather, you can expect RV resale pricing to be generally higher as there is greater demand for all types of units as people can camp year-round.

 In cold, northern climates, you’ll find sales prices lower from fall through early spring as fewer people are looking to purchase a camper they can’t use until summer.

 When trying to determine what any RV is worth, you should start by visiting the NADA website.

 Follow the instructions to select the RV type, brand, and other pertinent information you know about the camper.